Radio Exercise in NYC Central Park

-Yoshi graduated from California State University of Fresno (CSUF) with Master of Physical Therapy (MPT) in 2008.
-He started working part-time in an outpatient orthopedic clinic and completed his Doctorate of Physical Therapy (DPT) in 2009 through a joint DPT program at CSUF and University of California San Francisco (UCSF).
+Yoshi graduated from California State University of Fresno (CSUF) with his Masters of Physical Therapy (MPT) degree in 2008.
+He started working part-time in an outpatient orthopedic clinic, and completed his Doctorate of Physical Therapy (DPT) in 2009 through a joint DPT program at CSUF and University of California San Francisco (UCSF).

-Yoshi is one of the 3 therapists along with Brent Yamashita and Taiji Matsumoto, who helped establish IPA Japan in 2010.
-He goes to Japan couple of times a year for courses and assists in teaching as well as for interpretation.
-He spent 1 year working in New Delhi, India from 2015-2016 at an IPA partnered clinic, Vardan.
-While in India, he treated complex patients and provided training and mentoring for the Indian physical therapists.
+Currently, Yoshi travels to Japan a 1-2 times per year for courses, and assists in both teaching and interpretation.
+From 2015-2016, he spent 1 year working in New Delhi, India at Vardan, an IPA partner clinic.
+While in India, he treated complex patients and provided training and mentoring for Indian physical therapists.

-He pursued his learning for a year long Fellowship Program through the IPA in Steamboat the past year.
-He will be acknowledged as a Fellow of the American Academy of Orthopedic Manual Physical Therapy (FAAOMPT) in 2018.
+After returning to the United States in mid-2016, Yoshi participated in a year-long fellowship program through the IPA in Steamboat Springs, CO, receiving 1-on-1 mentoring from IPA co-founder Gregg Johnson throughout his time there.
+He was acknowledged as a Fellow of the American Academy of Orthopedic Manual Physical Therapy (FAAOMPT) in 2018.

-Yoshi enjoys sports and outdoors and was a competitive professional athlete at one point.
-He applies his knowledge and experiences in sports along with his physical therapy skills to treat his patients for their specific function.
+Yoshi enjoys sports and the outdoors, and was a competitive professional athlete at one point.
+He applies his knowledge and experience in sports along with his physical therapy skills to treat his patients for their specific function.